- Tax increases may not be the obstacle that many investors expect.

 - Typically, there is sizable federal spending as an offset.

-- The stock market has the potential to see past the tax increases because of so many other economic factors.
+- The stock market has the potential to see past tax increases because of other economic factors.

-Nobody can tell you for sure what is going to happen to taxes in the US after the 2020 election, but we can look at how the stock market has reacted to past significant changes to the tax code, going back to 1950.
-Despite the assumption many have that increasing tax rates would sink stocks, markets have produced better than average returns in the wake of changes because of other economic factors happening at the same time to influence subsequent market behavior.
+There are still many miles to go before we see any tax hikes under the Biden administration, but we can look at how the stock market has reacted to past significant changes to the tax code, going back to 1950.
+Despite the assumption many have that increasing tax rates would sink stocks, markets have produced better than average returns in the wake of changes because of other economic factors happening at the same time that influence subsequent market behavior.

 "There is never 'one thing' for the market,” says Fidelity sector strategist Denise Chisholm.
 "There are too many moving parts to hold all else equal."